 - I’m arriving from far away, may I arrive early?

 Students who arrive early can stay at local hotels that are near Sarah Lawrence College.
-More information can be found at http://www.slc.edu/about/Area_Accommodations_and_Restaurants.php
+More information can be found on our Visit SLC pages.

 - Can I bring my car with me?